 A thorough empirical investigation would test these two mechanisms separately.
 Alesina and Rodrik do not do this, but Perotti (1996) does.
-Perotti concludes that the evidence does not support it.
+Perotti concludes that the evidence does not support the political mechanism suggested by Alesina and Rodrik.
 Perotti rather emphasizes social and political instability as hampering growth.
 All in all, the relationship between inequality and growth is a disputed topic.
 Indeed, Forbes (2000) rejects that there should be a robust negative correlation between the two.